utility-library/leap/README.md

 </div>

 ## Commands
-### parser restart
+### leap restart
-`parser restart <resource>` restarts the resource by preprocessing it before restarting it using *shadow writing*, this command is quite useful when creating a resource, since you don't have to rebuild it every time and restart the resource but it's like everything in one command.
+`leap restart <resource>` restarts the resource by preprocessing it before restarting it using *shadow writing*, this command is quite useful when creating a resource, since you don't have to rebuild it every time and restart the resource but it's like everything in one command.

 **TIP**: these commands can also be used in the cfg after the Leap startup.

 ---

-### parser build
+### leap build
-`parser build <resource>` pre-processes the resource by creating a subfolder named `build` that contains the pre-processed version of the resource
+`leap build <resource>` pre-processes the resource by creating a subfolder named `build` that contains the pre-processed version of the resource

 resource structure tree after build:
 ```